[Skip to Content]

 Question: What news organizations are eligible to enter the contest?

-Answer: Any United States based news organization can enter the contest.
+Answer: Any United States-based news organization can enter the contest.
 This includes print/digital, broadcast, audio and other platforms.

 Question: Can entries include supplemental materials?